 The following should be performed immediately prior to insertion of the electrode:

-- Open the endosteum with a hook or needle.
-1. - 2.
+- Open the endosteum with a hook or needle and visualise the undersurface of the basilar membrane and the modiolar wall. - 2.
 Using stapes footplate instruments, remove any sharp edge of bone which might snag the electrode.